Skip to Content

 St. Basil’s Cathedral: Moscow’s Architectural Mashup

-Many visitors to Moscow will find themselves at the heart of the Russian capital, in Red Square.
-This is a great place for people to watch and for taking souvenir pictures with iconic buildings like St. Basil’s Cathedral in the background.
-However, if you want to see some more interesting architecture from Moscow that is not as well known outside of Russia, it’s worth taking a walk around the city.
+Many visitors to Moscow will find themselves in the heart of the Russian capital, Red Square.
+This is an excellent place to watch and take souvenir pictures with iconic buildings like St. Basil’s Cathedral in the background.

 Moscow is full of interesting buildings, both old and new.
-There are many different architectural styles represented, from the traditional Russian Orthodox churches to the more modern glass and steel skyscrapers.
+Many different architectural styles are represented, from the traditional Russian Orthodox churches to the more modern glass and steel skyscrapers.
+Yet, St. Basil’s Cathedral is one of Moscow’s most iconic and recognizable buildings.

 What is Saint Basil’s Cathedral?

 St. Basil’s Cathedral was built between 1555 and 1561 on the orders of Ivan IV.
 It is located in Moscow’s Red Square.
-The cathedral is a mix of different styles, including Byzantine, Gothic, and Russian Orthodox.
+The cathedral combines different styles, including Byzantine, Gothic, and Russian Orthodox.
 It has nine domes, each representing one of the saints that Ivan the Terrible had canonized.

-This nearly-psychedelic riot of shapes and colorful domes is more than 450 years old and is now a UNESCO World Heritage Site — but it’s even brighter today than it was back in 1560 when it was completed under the direction of the legendary Ivan the Terrible.
+This nearly psychedelic riot of shapes and colorful domes is over 450 years old.
+It is now a UNESCO World Heritage Site, but it’s even brighter today than in 1560 when it was completed under the direction of the legendary Ivan the Terrible.

-St. Basil’s Cathedral was built to celebrate the victory of Tsar Ivan IV over the Mongols in 1522.
-The building itself was all white, intended to match the white stone exterior of the nearby Kremlin.
+St. Basil’s Cathedral was built in 1522 to celebrate Tsar Ivan IV’s victory over the Mongols.
+The building was all white, intended to match the white stone exterior of the nearby Kremlin.
 Its onion-shaped domes were made of tin and covered with a light gold leaf coating.

-Since then the Cathedral has gotten several facelifts.
-St. Basil’s Cathedral was first remodeled in the 17th century when the bell tower was added and the domes’ gilded covering was replaced with colorful decorations.
-A second makeover took place in 1860 when the entire structure was painted with the complex designs that visitors see today.
+Since then, the Cathedral has received a few facelifts.
+St. Basil’s Cathedral was first remodeled in the 17th century when the bell tower was added, and the domes’ gilded covering was replaced with colorful decorations.
+A second makeover occurred in 1860 when the entire structure was painted with the complex designs that visitors see today.

 See Related: The Thrilling Beauty of the Preikestolen